List of One Life to Live characters introduced between 1968–1979: Edwina Lewis

 Edwina Lewis (formerly Dane) is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was played by actress Margaret Klenck from July 1977 until November 1984.

 Edwina was a young reporter hired by Joe Riley to work at The Banner.
 She had really followed Richard Abbott there after he had been hired to work for The Banner.
 Edwina was romantically obsessed with Richard, who met and began dating aspiring country-and-Western singer Becky Lee Hunt.

 Edwina and Richard's mother, Gwendolyn Lord Abbott, work and conspire as much as they could to break up Richard and Becky Lee.

 Later, Edwina became the wife of Marco Dane.
 Marco learns that Edwina is the natural daughter of Dr. Ivan Kipling, but does not tell Edwina.

 Edwina and Marco eventually divorced, and Edwina left Llanview.

 Karen Martin

-Karen Martin (also Wolek) is a fictional character on the ABC Daytime soap opera One Life to Live.
+Karen Martin is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role was originated on the show pilot by Niki Flacks July 15, 1968.
 Flacks continued in the role until the character's last appearance in 1970.